OpenZeppelin/openzeppelin-foundry-upgrades/README.md

 ## Usage

-Import the library:
+Import the library in your Foundry scripts or tests:
 ```
 import {Upgrades} from "openzeppelin-foundry-upgrades/Upgrades.sol";
 ```

-Then call functions from [Upgrades.sol](src/Upgrades.sol) in your Foundry scripts or tests to run validations, deployments, or upgrades.
+Then call functions from [Upgrades.sol](src/Upgrades.sol) to run validations, deployments, or upgrades.

 ### Examples